Ariel Gore

-Ariel Gore (born June 25, 1970) is a journalist, memoirist, novelist, nonfiction author, and teacher.
-Gore has authored more than 13 books.
+Ariel Gore (born June 25, 1970) is a Lambda Award-winning editor, author, and teacher.
+Gore has authored more than 13 books including novels and experimental memoirs.
 Gore's fiction and nonfiction work also explores creativity, spirituality, queer culture, and positive psychology.
 She is the founding editor/publisher of Hip Mama, an Alternative Press Award-winning publication covering the culture and politics of motherhood.
 Through her work on Hip Mama, Gore is widely credited with launching maternal feminism and the contemporary mothers' movement.

 Her anthology Portland Queer: Tales of the Rose City won the best "LGBT anthology" at the 22nd annual Lambda Literary Award in 2010.

 Early life and education

 Ariel Gore was born June 25, 1970, in Carmel, California.
 Her mother, Eve de Bona, was the subject of her book The End of Eve (2014).
 Her stepfather, John Duryea, was a priest who had been excommunicated in 1976 by the Catholic Church when he confessed in a sermon that he had fallen in love with Gore's mother.
 Gore was raised in Palo Alto, California and attended Addison Elementary School, Jordan Middle School (renamed to Greene Middle School) and two years at Palo Alto High School.
 She left high school at age 15 by taking the California High School Proficiency Test.
 In her book Atlas of the Human Heart (2003), Gore recounts the period in her life just after leaving high school, when she traveled the world, working odd jobs and squatting in abandoned buildings.

 She is a graduate of Mills College and the University of California at Berkeley Graduate School of Journalism.
 While attending Mills College in the 1990s, Gore was a young, single mom raising her daughter.